 Indeed, even in the wake of DHs I’m afraid that the “message-bearing Patronus” strikes me as a very good candidate for classification as balognium — particularly in the light of Snape’s silver doe, which, however evocative makes not the slightest bit of sense.

-A classification which the Patronus has only avoided up to now in that it had not yet been demonstrated to be absolutely necessary for the plot to function.
-It still hasn’t.
+Which is a classification which the Patronus has avoided up to now in that up to DHs it served only a single purpose, which it served with some distinction.
+The *speaking* Patronus of DHs is another pair of shoes.
+It does however manage to narrowly evade the balognium classification in that it has not yet been demonstrated to be absolutely necessary for the plot to function.
+No, it still hasn’t.
 Useful as several of the message-bearing Patroni were over the course of the book, only Snape’s doe served the requisite pivotal function.
 And Snape’s doe was mercifully silent.

 But even now that we know that they are capable of speaking, I’m afraid that I am still inclined to be very rude about the message-bearing Patronus.

 In the manner of all those bad “Lassie” send-ups:

 “The bridge over White Gulch is out!
 She wants us to follow her!”

 “No!
 First she wants us to call the rescue squad, find the first aid kit and write a letter to our Congressman!”